-The Company is keen to raise its emphasis on the definition of key principles that inspire the culture and conduct pursued by its directors, control bodies, management, employees and indeed everyone who, permanently or temporarily, works to pursue and achieve the Poste Italiane Group's objectives.
+In conjunction with the recent update, the Company confirmed and supplemented the fundamental principles which guide the culture and conduct pursued by its directors, control bodies, management, employees and indeed everyone who, permanently or temporarily, works to pursue and achieve the Poste Italiane Group's objectives.
+These principles inspire the Company's actions in conducting business based on trust and transparent relations with all stakeholders.